adobe/aepsdk-roku/sample/simple-videoplayer-channel/README.md

 ## Install the Roku SDK

-There are two options for installing the Roku SDK in this sample project:

-- Copy the SDK files to this sample project by following the [install instruction](../../Documentation/getting-started.md).
+ To install the Roku SDK in this sample project, you can copy the SDK files to this sample project by following the [install instruction](../../Documentation/getting-started.md).

-- If you downloaded the entire GitHub repository, link the SDK source files to this project by running `make link-sdk` in the current directory.

 ## Initialize and configure the Roku SDK